tylerwilliamleboeuf/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial showcases how tickets are managed within the open-source support system <strong>osTicket</strong>.
+It walks through the full lifecycle of a support request—from user intake to final resolution demonstrating how IT support teams communicate, prioritize, and document issues.
+This hands-on scenario highlights core helpdesk skills relevant for IT support roles.<br />

 <h2>Environments and Technologies Used</h2>